datalbry/connector-sdk/README.md

 | **spring.datasource.username**                | Yes | admin | - | The user to authenticate to the database with |
 | **spring.datasource.password**                | Yes | admin123 | - | The password to authenticate to the database with |

+### Health Check
+The Connector is bundled with `Spring Actuator` by default.
+This enables user to easily health check the Connector.

+The health check can be accessed using the following endpoint:
+> `GET <baseurl>:8080/actuator/health`

 ## License
 >Copyright 2021 DataLbry.io
 >